HOME OF THE CREATIVITY MACHINE

 May, 2003, IEI's Second LLC Exploits IEI Vision for Manufacturing Quality Control.
 IEI spins off its second company, Synaptrix Parts Inspection LLC to exploit IEI's advanced machine vision capabilities to perform quality control in the automotive industry.

 June 6, 2003.
 IEI Receives a U.S. Copyright for 1 Million New Potential English Words.
-In addition to producing a wealth of new corporate, product, service, and domain names, this project serves to illustrate the tremendous advantage of Creativity Machine Paradigm over Genetic Algorithms (the only perceivable competition in computational creativity): In an entirely autonomous process, the Creativity Machine surfed the World Wide Web and absorbed the 'zen' of the typical English word.
+In addition to producing a wealth of new corporate, product, service, and domain names, this project serves to illustrate the tremendous advantage of Creativity Machine Paradigm over Genetic Algorithms (the only perceivable competition in computational creativity): In an entirely autonomous process, the Creativity Machine surfed the World Wide Web and absorbed the 'Zen' of the typical English word.
 Subsequently set loose to create, this neural system spontaneously generated over a million new, pronounceable words.
 In contrast, the genetic algorithms required to produce similar linguistic results require enormous amounts of human involvement and tend to produce words that do not reflect the myriad, subtle constraints present in the English language.
 (See PR Web, 5/23/2002)

 June 23, 2003.
 Source of Inspiration Represents IEI in Japan.
 IEI and Source of Inspiration, Ltd. officially formed a business alliance in order to develop successful licensing and joint venturing businesses with Japanese companies by leveraging and combining the Imagination Engines intellectual property portfolio and the business experience and contacts of Source of Inspiration Ltd. in Japan.

 October 3, 2003.
 Virtual Reality Robots Become Creative and Self-Determining.
 On this date, a self-forming, synthetic central nervous system based upon IEI's neural network patent suite demonstrated the ability to master the simulated physics of its environment and to 'invent' the necessary leg/body motion to walk, run, and devise clever maneuvers to navigate complex structures built in virtual reality simulators.
 Using the test bed of a virtual hexapod crawler inspired by insect studies, this synthetic CNS devised the necessary body dynamics to achieve generalized locomotive goals (i.e., crawl through doorways or in a circle) dictated by a virtual sensor suite (i.e., virtual sonar) and the 'will' of its contemplative neural networks.
 Additional neural structures within the roach's synthetic central nervous system autonomously identified and classified novel objects placed within the VRML simulation (see IEI Virtual Robotics).
+Below are some preliminary results of that project:

 January 25, 2004.
 The Machine That Invents.
 For two days in a row, the Creativity Machine Paradigm dominates the front page of Pulitzer's flagship publication, the St. Louis Post Dispatch.
 The article is brilliantly conceived and executed by Tina Hesman, Ph.D., of the Post.
 To see for yourself, here is the pdf version of the article, "The Machine That Invents."